MatNimv/MatNimv/README.md

 - 👋 Hi, I’m @MatNimv
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and PHP
-- 💞️ I’m looking to collaborate on PROJEKTETTT
-- 📫 How to reach me @matildanimvik on instagram :)
+- 📫 How to reach me: matilda.nimvik@gmail.com

 <!---
 MatNimv/MatNimv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.